 The rest of the day we hung by the pool, but there is a ton to do in Tampa and you could easily fit in another activity like Dino World, The Dali Museum, a boat ride, or the Aquarium.
 I wish we had made it to The Harry Waugh Dessert Room.
 Tell me this place doesn’t look awesome?

 Sunday we were in the mood for thrill rides.
 Well, some of us were.
-Our 5-year-old daughter loves roller coasters and being quite tall for her age, it works in her favor.
+Our 5-year-old daughter loves roller coasters and is quite tall for her age, it works in her favor.
 I knew she would love all the roller coasters at Busch Gardens Tampa Bay but I was a little concerned for the rest of us getting bored at the park since we suffer from slight motion sickness.
 It wasn’t the case at all.

 As we entered the park, we headed to the left and straight to Sesame Street Safari of Fun.
 Our kids climbed, went on very mild rides like Air Grover, they bounced, and watched a show.
 It was good fun for us all, including the baby.

-As we continued to walk around the beautiful topiaries, the amount of shade at Busch Garden’s was very inviting and helped make it tolerable in 900 degree weather.
+As we continued to walk around the beautiful topiaries, the amount of shade at Busch Garden’s was very inviting and helped make it tolerable in 900-degree weather.

 The older kids enjoyed bumper cars, the Congo River Rapids, the log flume Stanley Falls, and the Skyride.
 Ruby couldn’t get enough of Cobra’s Curse, which was her first loop-de-loop.
 She was eligible to go on many other roller coasters, but we limited her experience because Busch Garden’s has super intense ones that even I would not go on.
 It is a thrill seekers paradise.

 Busch Gardens Tampa Bay is also a zoo.
-It was neat to see the animals among the rides, but I am a little funny about zoos, and felt sad for the amount of noise they have to endure.
+It was neat to see the animals among the rides, but I am a little funny about zoos and felt sad for the amount of noise they have to endure.
 If you like animals up close and personal, I think you will appreciate their presence in the park and want to go on the safari ride, too.

 TIP: If you have children 5 and under, apply for the preschooler pass online.
 You will get free admission for your children for the year.